MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 The pairs of element of offset vectors are wrapped as `BlockVector` objects.

-    salary_col = BlockVector(salary_offs, salary_elts, plural=false)
+    salary_col = BlockVector(salary_offs, salary_elts, OPT)
-    rate_col = BlockVector(rate_offs, rate_elts, plural=false)
+    rate_col = BlockVector(rate_offs, rate_elts, OPT)

-Here, the parameter `plural=false` of the `BlockVector` constructor specifies that each block should contain no more than one element.
+Here, the last parameter of the `BlockVector` constructor is the cardinality constraint on the size of the blocks.
+The constraint `OPT` indicates that each block should contain from 0 to 1 elements.

 The first two columns of the table do not contain empty cells, and therefore could be represented by regular vectors.
-If we choose to wrap these columns with `BlockVector`, we should indicate that each block must contain exactly one element by specifying the parameters `plural=false` and `optional=false`.
+If we choose to wrap these columns with `BlockVector`, we should use the constraint `REG` to indicate that each block must contain exactly one element.
 Alternatively, `BlockVector` provides the following shorthand notation.

     name_col = BlockVector(:, ["JEFFERY A", "JAMES A", "TERRY A", "LAKENYA A"]) position_col = BlockVector(:, ["SERGEANT", "FIRE ENGINEER-EMT", "POLICE OFFICER", "CROSSING GUARD"])